YourBr0ther/pokenavi/README.md

 * Fix DATA blocks [G.A.M.E.]

 ### Server-side
-* Decide between Flask, Express, or Django or Pode
-* Securely store the API string
-* Interactive with ChatGPT API securely and present to HTML
+* Interactive with ChatGPT API and present to frontend
 * Save X previous conversations to DB
 * Add logging

 ### Front-end
-* Enable the Restart buttton
 * Enable the Switch button [Charmeleon, Mankey, Pidgey]
 * Switch to GIF instead of Sprite for Pokemon Rasters
 * Figure out why the fonts aren't working